StillKonfuzed/NewsGrabber/README.md

 >The project is server side coded and will remain closed source forever!

-># How is this api different then others news grabbers?
+># How is this api different than others news grabbers?
 >>Well firstly, you dont have to register to get an api key.
 >>Secondly there is no such api key thing here.
 >>No such request capping here.
 Enjoy Unlimited requests until server crashes!
->>The demo version takes 30s to grab the news, but api version will be 30 times faster as it will save grabbed news to database and fetch directly from database.
+>>The demo version takes 30s to grab the news, but api version is 30 times faster as it saves grabbed news to database and fetches directly from database.

 ># RSS vs NEWS GRABBER
 >>RSS provides everything except the inner news content from a single site.